AElfProject/AElf/docs-sphinx/getting_started/smart_contracts/testing_smart_contracts.rst

     └── _Setup.cs

 **Steps of testing smart contracts**
-The testing process is quite similar to the development process.
+The testing process closely mirrors the development process and generally consists of the following steps:

-- Defining the contract: the methods and types needed in your contract should be defined in a protobuf file, they are same as the src.
-We can simply copy them to test folders.
+- Defining the Contract: All the required methods and types for your contract should be defined in a protobuf file.
+These definitions are identical to those in the src folder, and you can simply copy them to the test folder.
-- Setting up testing context: to test contracts locally, we need to simulate the execution of a transaction by constructing a stub.
-Here, we will set up some context and stub required for testing.
+- Setting up the Testing Context: To conduct local contract testing, it's essential to simulate the execution of a transaction by creating a stub.
+In this step, you will configure the necessary context and stub components needed for testing.
-- Implement contract unit test code: implement the logic of unit test methods.
+- Implementing Contract Unit Test Code: Create the logic for unit test methods, which will test the contract's functionality and ensure it works as expected.

 Defining the contract
 ^^^^^^^^^^^^^^^^^^^^^

-The Protobuf folder under the test directory serves the same purpose as the src directory, but with slightly different folder names.
+The Protobuf folder within the test directory serves a similar purpose to the src directory but with slightly different folder names.
-For Protobuf under the test folder:
+For the Protobuf section within the test folder, the following applies:

-- message: the proto files under the message folder are used to define some common properties for import and use by other proto files.
+- message: The proto files contained in the message folder are used to define common properties that can be imported and utilized by other proto files.
-- stub: the stub folder contains contract proto files for unit testing, as well as other proto files that are dependent on and imported into this test proto file.
+- stub: The stub folder houses contract proto files dedicated to unit testing.
+Additionally, it may contain other proto files that this test proto file depends on and imports.

 ::